Werner Heubeck: Early life and military service

 Heubeck was born in Nuremberg, Germany in 1923, the son of an engineer in the city's gas works.
 In 1942, aged 19, he was a member of the Hitler Youth, and was conscripted into the Luftwaffe as a soldier and engineer in the Hermann Göring division.
 He was initially posted to anti-invasion duties in western France, then moved to Italy, before being assigned to the Afrika Korps in the last stages of the North African Campaign.
 The transport ships carrying Heubeck to Africa were attacked by air and sunk 4.5 mi from the African coast.
-Heubeck swam to Cap Bon, also managing to rescue some of his colleagues, of which 60 of 550 survived the attack.
+Heubeck swam to Cap Bon, also managing to rescue some of his colleagues, of whom 60 of 550 survived the attack.

 Post-World War II

 Captured shortly after reaching Tunisia, Heubeck was sent to the United States on the last prisoner of war convoy to a POW camp at Fort Polk, Louisiana.
 He was repatriated in 1946, and returned to Nuremberg to rebuild his family home.
 After a brief period working for the United States Army, Heubeck obtained work as a translator and proof-reader at the Nuremberg Trials held in his home town.
 It was at the Nuremberg Trials that Heubeck met his future wife, Monica, a Welsh translator who had worked at Bletchley Park during the war.
 Despite Heubeck's German heritage and military service, he and Monica gained permission to marry and settle in the UK, which they did in 1949.
 Heubeck was naturalised as a British citizen in 1954, at the time he was described as a "Development Assistant" and was living in Govilon, Abergavenny, Wales.